egonw/blog/_posts/2006-09-08-chemical-archeology-oscar3-to.markdown

 [Oscar3](http://wwmm.ch.cam.ac.uk/wikis/wwmm/index.php/Oscar3) which can do just that.
 That day, we already [hooked OPSIN into Bioclipse <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/06/22/text-mining-for-chemistry-using-oscar3.html).

-Oscar3, however, is capable of more then the name2structure of OPSIN (see also [10.1039/b411033a](httpa://doi.org/10.1039/b411033a); it can take a plain text file with an experimental section with details on the synthesis of small organic compounds, and analyze the chemistry in that.
+Oscar3, however, is capable of more than the name2structure of OPSIN (see also [10.1039/b411033a](httpa://doi.org/10.1039/b411033a); it can take a plain text file with an experimental section with details on the synthesis of small organic compounds, and analyze the chemistry in that.
 This functionality has been available as [an RSC authoring tool](http://www.rsc.org/Publishing/ReSourCe/AuthorGuidelines/AuthoringTools/index.asp)